 You CAN still take surfing lessons or learn how to stand-up paddleboard.
 Both fulfill any exercise-related New Year’s resolutions.

 January is a GREAT time to stay in San Diego hotels.
-From the time winter break ends to President’s Day weekend, rates are at some of their lowest points of the year.
+From the end of winter break to President’s Day weekend, rates are at their lowest point of the year.

 If you are visiting to sightsee or take advantage of the many outdoor activities in San Diego, you will get the most bang for your buck if you come in this low season.